 Collecting Income Tax

 Income tax is collected in a range of ways.
-If you are an employee, your employer is required by law to deduct Canada Pension Plan contributions, Employment Insurance premiums and income tax from your pay cheque, and he is required to remit those funds to the CRA.
+If you are an employee, your employer is required by law to deduct Canada Pension Plan contributions, Employment Insurance premiums and income tax from your pay cheque, and they are required to remit those funds to the CRA.

 In most cases, you are required to submit an income tax return at the end of the year.
 When filling out that form, you note all of your income as well as your deductions and information about credits for which you may qualify.
 The CRA then crunches the numbers to determine if you owe additional income tax or if you are entitled to a refund.